akhodakivskiy/VimFx/documentation/options.md

 A space-separated list of attributes that the previous/next page patterns should be matched against.

+### `hints_toggle_in_tab`

+If the keypress that matched a hint starts with this string, toggle whether to open the matched link in the current tab or a new tab.
+See [The `f` commands] for more information.

+### `hints_toggle_in_background`

+If the keypress that matched a hint starts with this string, open the matched link in a new tab and toggle whether to open that tab in the background or foreground.
+See [The `f` commands] for more information.

 ### `activatable_element_keys`

 Keys that should not trigger VimFx commands but be sent through to the page if